 If you’re in a roomette on the lower level, you will feel the train movement and hear the clickety-clack of the wheels.
 But, on the lower level you have access to more bathrooms and the shower room.

-For those who have difficulty walking, they may prefer the lower level to not have to climb the staircase to the second level.
+For those who have difficulty walking, they may prefer the lower level to not have to climb the narrow staircase to the second level.
 Very convenient if you’re on the train for two or three days across country.

-What’s included with a sleeper
+What’s included with Amtrak Sleeping Accommodations

 Also included when you purchase an accommodation are complimentary bottled water, coffee, tea and juice, turn down service by your room attendant, individual climate control, soap, towels and tissues.